praneybehl/toybot/README.md

 MOVE will move the toy robot one unit forward in the direction it is currently facing.
 LEFT and RIGHT will rotate the robot 90 degrees in the specified direction without changing the position of the robot.

+REPORT will announce the X,Y and F of the robot.
+This can be in any form, but standard output is sufficient.
+A robot that is not on the table can choose to ignore the MOVE, LEFT, RIGHT and REPORT commands.
+Input can be from a file, or from standard input, as the developer chooses.

+Provide test data to exercise the application.

+It is not required to provide any graphical output showing the movement of the toy robot.

 # Description
 ToyBot is an interactive command-line application via command-line prompts.